Yellow diamonds are the most commonly known form of colored diamonds and among the most sought after colors within the colored diamonds family.

 - Although Yellow diamonds are in fact extremely rare, their prices are very affordable (as far as diamonds can be considered affordable).
 When comparing prices of colored diamonds to colorless diamonds you'd note that yellow diamonds up to the intensity of the notable fancy are priced the same as white diamonds if not less.

 But now that we've established that they are "that good", where is the catch?

 DO NOT Buy Canary Diamonds!

+For those of you who don't know, canary diamonds is an synonym to yellow diamonds.
 And if we wish to be more accurate, as the color of the canary bird, it refers to pure yellow diamonds (diamonds with no secondary tones), with strong intensity.
 If I need to choose one exact equivalent GIA definition for a canary diamond it would have need to be an Intense Yellow Diamond.